joemasilotti/masilotti.com/_posts/turbo-ios/2021-02-26-url-routing.md

 }
 ```

 Now the modal link should work as expected.
-Do note that we haven’t handled the “Submit Form” link yet, and tapping it will cause odd things to happen.
+Do note that we haven’t handled the "Submit Form" link yet, and tapping it will cause odd things to happen.
 Rest assured, we will get to forms later in the series.

 {% include simulator.html image="turbo-ios/modal.png" text="Presented as a modal" %}